huijing/personal-website-v3/src/content/blog/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 I could have left the demo to start automatically when the page loaded and letting people refresh the page to start the animation again, but I was going all in with the pure CSS thing, so…

 Anyway, checkbox hack plus overly-complicated selectors.
 That's how this was done.
-If you had just gone with Javascript, which is probably the right thing to do, you could used a button with an event listener.
+If you had just gone with JavaScript, which is probably the right thing to do, you could used a button with an event listener.
 But you're too deep in this rabbit hole now.

 I built this bit such that when unchecked, the label shows _Start_ but when the input is checked, the label shows _Restart_.
 Because why not make things more complicated?